SAFETY & HEALTH

 Timely payment of tuition and fees is imperative to insure the smooth operation of the school.
 Families must be current in tuition payments to the school.
 Students will not be permitted to take exams or be issued grades, transcripts or a diploma if accounts are in arrears.
 Students with accounts in arrears will be asked to withdraw.
 If a financial hardship arises, parents should contact the school to discuss financial arrangements.

-Representative parents are invited to become members of the Parents’ Circle on a rotating basis.
 This organization contributes to the academic, religious, social, athletic, and general fiscal well being of the school.
 Parents are also encouraged to participate actively in the many committees and activities that enrich the lives of our community members.
 Parent volunteers should contact the Head of School or a Principal for information regarding opportunities for involvement.

 Appropriate Parent Behavior